paprat/CollabIDE-Client/README.md

 # README #

 This project is developed by me(Swapnil Saxena) and my team-mates Ashish Chauhan, Pratham Pandey and Dikshant Gupta as a part of our 5th semester mini-project and is intended purely for educational purposes.
-Everyone is welcomed to introduce changes and report bugs.
+Everyone is welcome to introduce changes and report bugs.
 Also one can copy, modify this project for educational purposes for free.

 ### What is this repository for? ###